simplifier-ag/cordova-plugin-media-capture/README.md

 image file.
 If the user terminates the operation before capturing an image, the `CaptureErrorCB` callback executes with a `CaptureError` object featuring a `CaptureError.CAPTURE_NO_MEDIA_FILES` error code.

+This version provides it's own image capture activity to lower the risk for the system to [kill the webview](#android-lifecycle-quirks).
+It's available for Android 10 and lower.

 ### Supported Platforms